The Government's decision on HS2

-The council secured nearly 150 commitments during the parliamentary process that will reduce the impact of HS2 on Camden.
+The council got nearly 150 commitments during the parliamentary process that will reduce the impact of HS2 on Camden.
 We are working to ensure HS2 Ltd meets its commitments and looks for ways to reduce the impact on Camden.

 During the passage of the Phase 1 Bill through Parliament, the House of Lords Select Committee recommended the provision of improved compensation to households in close proximity to prolonged HS2 construction activity.

 In 2018, Councillor Georgia Gould, Leader of the Council, engaged with HS2 Ltd to encourage community engagement.
 Councillor Gould's letter to HS2 Ltd's Chief Executive, Mark Thurston can be read here.

 In 2018 council tenants and resident leaseholders moved into replacement homes on the Regent's Park estate.
 Find out more.

-We secured commitments that HS2 Ltd will provide noise insulation and ventilation packages to 1,300 homes that will be significantly affected by noise during construction.
+We got HS2 Ltd to commit to provide noise insulation and ventilation packages.
+This is to 1,300 homes greatly affected by noise during construction.
 The council is ensuring HS2 Ltd uses the best methods to minimise noise.

 Traffic and pollution

-We secured commitments that will limit HS2 construction vehicle emissions, and continue to urge HS2 Ltd to look for ways to maximise materials transported by rail to reduce vehicles on our roads.
+We got commitments that will limit HS2 construction vehicle emissions, and continue to urge HS2 Ltd to look for ways to maximise materials transported by rail to reduce vehicles on our roads.

 HS2 Ltd will fund the replacement of trees lost (around 500).
 We have planted 90 replacement trees and will plant a further 60 in winter 2018/19.
 HS2 Ltd is responsible for planting the remainder of trees (around 350) on land it owns.

 Green space lost includes St James’s Gardens permanently, and Euston Square Gardens for the majority of construction.
 HS2 Ltd committed to providing quality replacement space, some of which will be replaced as part of the HS2 scheme.
-We secured funding from HS2 Ltd to improve and create green spaces in impacted areas during the construction period.
-We asked residents for ideas for improvements in autumn and winter 2017, and there will be further opportunities to get involved as individual projects develop.
+We got funding from HS2 Ltd to improve and create green spaces in impacted areas during the construction period.
+We asked residents for ideas for improvements in autumn and winter 2017.
+There will be further opportunities to get involved as individual projects develop.